Cookie-Club/COS214_WarProject/README.md

 This project is a war simulation.
 It is written in c++ using vscode.
 The simulation is done in terminal.

 # Documentation
-Our project has been documented in the pdf that can be accessed here (add link).\
+Our project has been documented in the pdf that can be accessed [here](https://drive.google.com/file/d/1coh7swDVFtJKbHlxNfLGuoiUAHCVZRV3/view?usp=share_link).\
-Diagrams can be found in the visual paradigm project linked here (add link) or the individual diagrams can be found in the google drive folder [here](https://drive.google.com/drive/folders/1KasSm0zczvex1MyBnHWb_2umQiH-NBwo?usp=sharing).\
+Diagrams can be found in the visual paradigm project linked [here](https://drive.google.com/file/d/1pDr7rUqRGKnAf_vEGbXcFyPtpY_BXlqP/view?usp=share_link) or the individual diagrams can be found in the google drive folder [here](https://drive.google.com/drive/folders/1KasSm0zczvex1MyBnHWb_2umQiH-NBwo?usp=sharing).\
-Doxygen documentation can be found here (add link)
+Doxygen documentation can be found [here](https://drive.google.com/file/d/14MoWcGG3PlXh0BfdtrlHMH2OG4B5IHYy/view?usp=share_link).

 # Class Diagram
-A pdf version of the final class diagram can be accessed here (add link).\
+A pdf version of the final class diagram can be accessed [here](https://drive.google.com/file/d/1kXmSktsZdKExNSD5xN-7Uoqfv_lc3BJ5/view?usp=share_link).
-A colour coded diagram is linked here (add link) and the original diagram is linked here (add link).

 # Video Demonstration
-A brief introduction video for our war simulation can be accessed here (add link).
+A brief introduction video for our war simulation can be accessed [here](https://drive.google.com/file/d/14MoWcGG3PlXh0BfdtrlHMH2OG4B5IHYy/view?usp=share_link).

 # Installation
 Windows Users: